dmentipl/plonk/docs/source/overview.rst

 Sink particles are handled separately from the fluid, e.g. gas or dust, particles.
-They are available as an attribute.
+They are available as an attribute :attr:`~Snap.sinks`.

 .. code-block:: pycon